Rock-loving Cisticola

 About the Rock-loving Cisticola

 The Rock-loving Cisticola belongs to the family Cisticolidae, within the order Passeriformes.
-These birds typically live typically 3-6 years in the wild..
+These birds typically live average 3-4 years, with a maximum recorded of 6 years..

 How to Identify a Rock-loving Cisticola